AxmetES/work-with-API_sript-for-shortening-links/README.md

-## Script for working with IPA Bite.ly
+## Script for working with API Bite.ly

 Project for shortening links and calculating the amount of clicks